Public Bill Committees

 A Public Bill Committee is a committee set up by the House of Commons to examine the details of a particular Bill.
 All Bills, other than Money Bills, are automatically sent in a Public Bill Committee following their second reading unless they are committed to a Committee of the whole House.
 The composition of the committees must match the size of the parties in the House.

 After the second reading of a bill, it is customary for the bill to be referred to a Public Bill Committee for further scrutiny.

 Committees are named after the relevant Bill, e.g. the Equality Bill Committee.
 This makes it clear that the Committee is established purely to consider a particular bill.

-Further information can be found through the House of Commons Library Standard Note: Public Bills in Parliament
+Further information can be found through the House of Commons Library Background Paper: Public Bills

 Public Bill Committees have the power to receive written evidence from outside organisations and members of the public, and to take oral evidence from interested parties, in the same way as Select Committees do, as part of their consideration of the Bill.